Pedestrian Detection PCB: The Automotive Electronics Core Guarding Road Safety

 • IATF 16949:2016 Certification: The global automotive industry quality management standard set by the International Automotive Task Force (IATF), an essential qualification for entering the automotive supply chain.

-• ISO 9001:2015 Certification: An internationally recognized quality management system standard that forms the foundation of all our production activities.
+• ISO 9001:2015 Certification: The internationally recognized quality management system standard, forming the foundation for all our production activities.

-• VDA 6.3 Process Audit Capability: Capable of undergoing and meeting the strict process audits of the German Association of the Automotive Industry (VDA), trusted by European customers.
+• VDA 6.3 Process Audit Capability: Possessing the ability to accept and meet the strict process audit requirements of the German Association of the Automotive Industry (VDA), trusted by European customers.

-• AEC-Q Certification Support: Our PCB products can meet and support customers in conducting AEC-Q100 (integrated circuits), AEC-Q200 (passive components), and other end-product certifications.
+• AEC-Q Certification Support: Our PCB products can meet and support customers in obtaining end-product certifications such as AEC-Q100 (integrated circuits) and AEC-Q200 (passive components).

-• PPAP Production Part Approval Process: Able to provide customers with a complete PPAP documentation package, including design records, FMEA, control plans, MSA, and dimensional/performance test reports.
+• PPAP (Production Part Approval Process): Capable of providing customers with a complete PPAP documentation package, including design records, FMEA, control plans, MSA, and dimension/performance test reports.

-Complete Traceability: A Quality Chain from Raw Materials to Finished Products
+Complete Traceability: The Quality Chain from Raw Materials to Finished Products

-In the automotive industry, if a quality issue arises, it must be possible to quickly locate the problematic batch and initiate a recall.
+In the automotive industry, if a quality issue arises, it is crucial to quickly locate the problematic batch and implement a recall.
 Therefore, complete traceability is a mandatory requirement.
 HILPCB has established a full-process traceability system.

 Every Pedestrian Detection PCB is assigned a unique QR code or serial number upon production.
-Through this ID, we can trace:
+Through this ID, we can trace back to:

-• Raw material information: Supplier, batch, and production date of the substrates, copper foils, and prepregs used.
+• Raw Material Information: Supplier, batch, and production date of the substrate, copper foil, and PP sheets used.

-• Production process data: Manufacturing equipment, operator, process parameters, and timestamps at each critical operation.
+• Production Process Data: Production equipment, operators, process parameters, and timestamps at each critical operation.

-• Quality inspection records: Original data and results from all stages, including AOI, electrical testing, dimensional measurement, and reliability testing.
+• Quality Inspection Records: Raw data and results from all stages, including AOI, electrical testing, dimensional measurement, and reliability testing.

-This refined traceability capability not only meets the requirements of IATF 16949 but is also our solemn commitment to our customers.
-It ensures that when any quality issue related to a Computer Vision PCB occurs, we can respond quickly, conduct effective root cause analysis, and minimize the scope of impact.
+This detailed traceability capability not only meets the requirements of IATF 16949 but is also our solemn commitment to our customers.
+It ensures that whenever any quality issue related to Computer Vision PCB arises, we can respond quickly, conduct effective root cause analysis, and minimize the scope of impact.

-A reliable PCB is the foundation, but it's the high-quality PCBA (Printed Circuit Board Assembly) that ultimately determines the ECU's performance.
-HILPCB offers a one-stop turnkey assembly service, extending our automotive-grade manufacturing advantages into the assembly field.
+A reliable PCB is fundamental, but it's the high-quality PCBA (Printed Circuit Board Assembly) that ultimately determines ECU performance.
+HILPCB offers one-stop turnkey assembly services, extending our automotive-grade manufacturing advantages to the assembly field.

 Our automotive-grade PCBA services include:

-• Automotive-grade Component Procurement: Leveraging our strong supply chain network, we procure AEC-Q standard components only from authorized distributors, eliminating the risk of counterfeit or substandard devices.
+• Automotive-grade Component Procurement: Leveraging our strong supply chain network, we procure AEC-Q compliant components exclusively from authorized distributors, eliminating the risk of counterfeit or inferior devices.

-• High-Reliability Soldering Process: We utilize advanced SMT production lines and selective wave soldering equipment.
-For complex packages common in automotive products like BGA and QFN, we develop optimized soldering temperature profiles to ensure long-term reliability of solder joints.
+• High-Reliability Soldering Process: We utilize advanced SMT production lines and selective wave soldering equipment, developing optimized soldering temperature profiles for complex packages commonly used in automotive products, such as BGA and QFN, to ensure the long-term reliability of solder joints.

-• Strict Cleaning and Conformal Coating: After assembly, the PCBAs undergo a rigorous cleaning process to remove residues that could cause electrochemical migration.
-Conformal coating is applied as per customer requirements to enhance resistance to moisture and corrosion.
+• Rigorous Cleaning and Coating: Assembled PCBAs undergo a strict cleaning process to remove residues that could cause electrochemical migration.
+Additionally, conformal coating is applied as per customer requirements to enhance moisture and corrosion resistance.

-• Comprehensive Testing Strategy: We offer multi-level testing solutions, including In-Circuit Test (ICT), Functional Test (FCT), and aging tests, ensuring that every PCBA leaving our factory is 100% compliant with design functions and performance indicators.
+• Comprehensive Testing Strategy: We offer multi-level testing solutions, including In-Circuit Test (ICT), Functional Test (FCT), and aging test, ensuring that every PCBA shipped meets 100% of the design functions and performance indicators.

-Whether it's a Collision Avoidance PCB or other ADAS modules, HILPCB's assembly services ensure your design intent is perfectly realized, accelerating your product's time-to-market.
+Whether for Collision Avoidance PCB or other ADAS modules, HILPCB's assembly services ensure your design intent is perfectly realized, accelerating the product's time-to-market.

 HILPCB Automotive-Grade Assembly Capability Matrix

-We provide comprehensive Automotive Electronic Control Unit (ECU) assembly services, covering the entire process from component procurement to final functional testing, ensuring the highest reliability and quality.
+We provide comprehensive Electronic Control Unit (ECU) assembly services for automotive applications, covering the entire process from component procurement to final functional testing, ensuring the highest reliability and quality.

 Service Item Capability Details Value to Customer

-Component Procurement Procurement of AEC-Q100/200 certified components only from authorized channels Eliminates counterfeit risks, ensures component reliability
+Component Procurement Procurement of AEC-Q100/200 certified devices exclusively from authorized channels Eliminates the risk of counterfeit and inferior products, ensuring component reliability

-SMT Placement Capability 01005 components, 0.35mm pitch BGA/QFN, high-precision POP Meeting the assembly needs of high-density, complex chips such as ADAS processors
+SMT Placement Capability 01005 components, 0.35mm pitch BGA/QFN, high-precision POP Meets the assembly requirements for high-density, complex chips such as ADAS processors.

-Soldering Process Lead-free/Leaded process, Nitrogen reflow soldering, Selective wave soldering Providing highly reliable solder joints, meeting automotive vibration and thermal cycling requirements
+Soldering Process Lead-free/leaded process, nitrogen reflow soldering, selective wave soldering Provides highly reliable solder joints, meeting automotive vibration and thermal cycling requirements.

-Test and Inspection 3D AOI, 3D X-Ray, ICT, FCT, Aging Test Comprehensive coverage to ensure zero defects in outgoing products
+Testing & Inspection 3D AOI, 3D X-Ray, ICT, FCT, Aging Test Comprehensive coverage, ensuring zero defects in ex-factory products.

-Conformal Coating Selective automatic coating, compliant with IPC-A-610 standard Enhancing PCBA's protection against moisture, salt spray, and chemical corrosion
+Conformal Coating Selective automatic coating, compliant with IPC-A-610 standard Enhances PCBA protection against moisture, salt spray, and chemical corrosion.

 Pedestrian Detection PCB is an indispensable part of modern automotive safety systems, and every detail of its design and manufacturing is closely related to life safety.
-It requires suppliers to not only possess advanced technology and equipment but also to have a deep understanding and respect for the automotive industry's safety culture and quality system.
-From meeting ISO 26262 functional safety, to addressing harsh environmental challenges, to ensuring high-speed signal integrity and electromagnetic compatibility, every link is full of challenges.
+It requires suppliers not only to have advanced technology and equipment but also a deep understanding and reverence for the automotive industry's safety culture and quality systems.
+From meeting ISO 26262 functional safety and addressing harsh environmental challenges to ensuring high-speed signal integrity and electromagnetic compatibility, every link is full of challenges.

-HILPCB, with its many years of deep cultivation in the automotive electronics field, has established a complete service chain from PCB design support, automotive-grade manufacturing to high-reliability assembly.
-We have passed IATF 16949 certification and strictly adhere to AEC-Q standards, committing to be your most trusted partner.
+HILPCB, with its many years of deep cultivation in the automotive electronics field, has established a complete service chain from PCB design support, automotive-grade manufacturing, to highly reliable assembly.
+We have passed IATF 16949 certification and strictly follow AEC-Q standards, committed to becoming your most trusted partner.
 Choosing HILPCB means choosing safety, reliability, and professionalism.
-Let us work together to build safer Pedestrian Detection PCBs and contribute to the future of intelligent driving.
+Let's work together to contribute to building safer Pedestrian Detection PCBs and future intelligent driving.